 The Company operates in various regions and jurisdictions where environmental laws are evolving and are not necessarily consistent.
-As the world is becoming increasingly aware of the impact of climate change, a number of governments or governmental bodies in jurisdictions where the Company operates have introduced or are contemplating regulatory changes in response to the potential impact of climate change, such as regulations relating to gas emission levels.
-Legislation, regulation, or other restrictions imposed by governmental authorities on carbon emissions could result in increased cost for the Company.
-Such policy changes could increase the costs of projects for clients or, in some cases, prevent a project from going forward, thereby potentially reducing the need for the Company's services, which in turn could have a material adverse impact on the Company's revenue, cash flow and profitability.
+As the world is becoming increasingly aware of the impact of climate change, a number of governments or governmental bodies in jurisdictions where the Company operates have introduced or are contemplating regulatory changes in response to the potential impact of climate change, such as policies and regulations relating to greenhouse gas emission levels, energy efficiency and reporting of climate-change related risks, which in turn may result in increased cost for the Company or for clients in respect of their project or, in some cases, prevent a project from going forward.
+Such increased costs may in turn reduce the need for the Company's services, which in turn could have a material adverse impact on the Company's revenue, cash flow and profitability.